 Guidelines for Documentation of Attention Deficit Hyperactivity Disorder (ADHD)

-The Office of Counseling and Health Services will accept diagnoses of ADHD that are based on comprehensive diagnostic evaluations administered by a trained and qualified (i.e., certified and/or licensed) professional.
+The Office of Disability Services will accept diagnoses of ADHD that are based on comprehensive diagnostic evaluations administered by a trained and qualified (i.e., certified and/or licensed) professional.

 A comprehensive report should contain the following information: